Creating a Modern Kitchen in a Georgian Home

 Sage green classical Georgian kitchen

-A classic sage green and shaker style cabinetry is complimented by simple modern pendants and neutrally upholstered stools.
+Classic sage green Shaker cabinetry is complemented by modern pendants and softly upholstered neutral stools.

 Natural woods in a Georgian farmhouse kitchen